lauringlab/CodonShuffle/README.md

 * Effective number of codons, calculated with Emboss

 Quantifies the codon usage of a sequence.
 This measure of synonymous codon usage bias, the 'effective number of codons used in a gene', can be calculated from codon usage data alone, and is independent of gene length and amino acid (aa) composition.
-It can range from 20, in the case of extreme bias where one codon is exclusively used for each aa, to 61 when the use of alternative synonymous codons is equally likely.
+It can range from 20, in the case of extreme bias where one codon is exclusively used for each aa, to 61 when the use of alternative synonymous codons are equally likely.

 * Codon adaptation index